Wells points the way for Sussex

 Luke Wells revived Sussex's LV= County Championship title challenge with a patient 110 on the first day of their Division One clash against Derbyshire at the BrightonandHoveJobs.com County Ground.

 The 22-year-old opener batted for a shade over six hours to hold the hosts' innings together after they had been put in.

 Sussex were struggling on 144 for five at one stage after championship debutant Alex Hughes knocked back Rory Hamilton-Brown's off stump and then held a stinging return catch to remove Luke Wright for a second-ball duck.

-But Ben Brown helped Wells add 45 before the latter put on 53 for the seventh wicket with Chris Jordan as Sussex were bowled out for 314.
+But Ben Brown helped Wells add 45 before the latter put on 53 for the seventh wicket with Chris Jordan as Sussex were .

 A green-tinged pitch offering good carry and occasional steepling bounce gave the Derbyshire attack encouragement all day, although too many Sussex batsmen were guilty of getting themselves established and failing to capitalise.